 ALARA Committee goals and results for the reporting period are provided in Table 6.
-The goals to review trending of workstation air results and swipes to implement controls were not achieved due to resource issues.
 Goals that are not achieved are informally reviewed by the ALARA Committee to discuss probable causes.
-The feasibility of achievement is discussed and implementation plans revised as needed.
+The feasibility of achievement is discussed, and implementation plans revised as needed.
 These are considered during future goal setting.
 As radiation doses continue to be well below the regulatory dose limits, dose reductions become increasingly challenging.